Pipeline

 pipeline.add_node(RemoveStopwords(stopwords))

-methods.
-You can learn more about connectors at the Connectors documentation page.
+You can learn more about adapters at the Adapters documentation page.

 Pipeline Management 🔨